 Mark did a bit of recording with me in 1970/71, but nothing like this album.
 After that, he didn’t do any more recording!

 As mentioned elsewhere, there was no label in mind – this was to be our calling card.
 But we got no interest from any bookers or labels.
 We had no ability to release it ourselves, of course.
 We were just kids!

 Laurence: It was literally a basement recording.
 We recorded in our basement.
 The same room where we began, with our 1st spontaneous improv session; “Freak Trio Electric”.

-6. The album was not released in it's time.
 Would you like to share some of the strongest memories from producing and recording your album?